pierwill/OpenChicago/_sources/guide/punctuation.rst.txt

 #.
 The exclamation point is used to mark an outcry or an emphatic or ironic utterance.
 They should be used sparringly, but do not be afraid of exclamation points!

 #.
-Exclamation points are best used in documentation to express of joy or warning.
+Exclamation points are best used in documentation to express joy or warning.

      You are now ready to play *SimDefenestrationOfPrague*!